peterfschaadt/gce-maintenance-alerts/README.md

 # Google Compute Engine VM Maintenance Alerts

 A Python service to receive email or Slack alerts when a Google Compute Engine VM is about to undergo maintenance.
-Requires no external dependencies, just Python.

 ## Alert Types